HotPatcher: A open source UE resource hot patching tool

 2. Commandlet supports engine Tick.

-3. Supported Cook/Ignore for specific resource types.
+3. Supported cooking/ignoring specific resource types.

-4. Supported GCookLog control for more Cook logs.
+4. Supported GCookLog controlling more cook logs.

 5. Supported exporting all resources loaded during the cooking process.

-6. Fixed compilation error when enabling CUSTOM_ASSET_GUID.
+6. Fixed compilation errors when enabling CUSTOM_ASSET_GUID.

 7. Fixed derived class list issue.